 Mathias is a full professor (W3) at the University of Stuttgart and a faculty member of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+He heads the Machine Learning and Simulation Science Lab.
 His professorship is part of the

 Cluster of Excellence for the Simulation Sciences (SimTech)

 and the Department of Computer Science.
 He is also a Chief Scientific Advisor at NEC Laboratories Europe.

 At NEC Labs Europe he was senior (2015-2017) and chief research scientist (2017-2021) as well as manager (2019-2021) of the machine learning group.
 From 2013-2015 he was a postdoctoral research associate at the Allen

 School of Computer Science, University of Washington.
 Mathias was also a member of the Data and Web Science Research Group at the

 University of Mannheim.
 Mathias obtained his PhD from Indiana University in computer science with a minor in scientific computing.

 His group's research interests include representation learning for graph-structured data, geometric deep learning,